 What is an Energy Star rating?
 And how does it relate in terms of energy efficiency to the appliances that have this logo and compared to other models?

 ENERGY STAR is a U.S. Environmental Protection Agency voluntary program that helps businesses and individuals save money and protect our climate, through superior energy efficiency.
-The Energy Star program was first developed in 1992 by the US Environmental Protection Agency (EPA) as a method to identify and promote products that are most energy efficient.
+The Energy Star program was first developed in 1992 by the US Environmental Protection Agency (EPA) as a method to identify and promote products that are the most energy efficient.

 Since its initial onset, the government has partnered with other industry members, to promote and expand the scope of this project to include, not only major appliances but also new homes and buildings.
 So the Energy Star rating program encompasses a wide variety of products.